 The Rising Tensions

-In the aftermath of World War II, Berlin, the capital of Germany, found itself split into four sectors, each controlled by a different Allied power: the United States, the Soviet Union, Great Britain, and France.
-These sectors were meant to be temporary, but as the Cold War escalated between the United States and the Soviet Union, tensions between the powers grew.
+In the aftermath of World War II, Berlin, the capital of Germany, found itself split into four sectors, each controlled by a different Allied power: America, Russia, Great Britain and France.
+These sectors were originally expected to be more short lived, nevertheless a Cold War between America and the Soviet Union intensified.

 The Decision to Build